 Window condensation is the process where moisture from the air collects on window glass, often making it look foggy or covered in water droplets.
 This happens when warm, humid air inside your home meets a cold surface—like your window glass—especially during chilly nights.
 When the temperature of the glass drops to or below the dew point, the water vapor in the air turns into liquid, forming visible condensation.

 This is a natural reaction between temperature and moisture.
 The colder the window surface, the more likely it is that condensation will form, especially if the indoor air is humid.
 Understanding how window condensation works is the first step to prevent condensation and avoid potential moisture problems in your home.
-By keeping an eye on indoor humidity and the temperature of your windows, you can reduce the chances of waking up to foggy or wet glass.

 What Happens to Indoor Air Overnight